rbowsley/lamplighthelp/source/20-5-0_Creating_a_payee_policy.markdown

-# 20.5.0 Creating a Payee Policy
+# 20.5.0 Charge Module: Creating a Payee Policy

 > Once you have created payee rules, you will need to make payee policies so that you can apply them to your {{work}} records.
 Each policy can consist of a single rule or multiple rules combined together